 Most small businesses aren’t going to get the bulk of business from their websites.
 But if a third of them are getting five percent or less from their websites, something’s not right.
-With over 97 percent of consumers searching online for products and services, even boomers, millennials and Generation Z’s are more likely to check an app to purchase goods or services.
+With over 97 percent of consumers searching online for products and services, even boomers, millennials, and Generation Z’s are more likely to check an app to purchase goods or services.

 The most basic advice is, don’t forget the basics.
-Items such as address, phone number, hours of operation, and a map to your location are the bones of any good website.
+Items such as an address, phone number, hours of operation, and a map to your location are the bones of any good website.
 An integral part of your website should also be testimonials.
 Folks just don’t seem to believe what we say about ourselves, sometimes.
 But they do believe what other people say about us.
 Even if you’ve got just one testimonial, put it up on your site.

 Some of the not so obvious things to check are getting an easy to remember, easy to spell name.
 Avoid getting a .net or .biz website URL, even if you have to explore different names or spellings before you find a winner.
 Don’t let your web builder talk you into something you don’t feel perfect with.

-Another important consideration is to make sure to have a “mobile friendly” design.
-According to a recent study, more than 70 percent of small business websites aren’t mobile friendly.
+Another important consideration is to make sure to have a “mobile-friendly” design.
+According to a recent study, more than 70 percent of small business websites aren’t mobile-friendly.
 With the bulk of traffic being acquired from mobile devices now, that’s especially disappointing news.

 Making sure these e-commerce website essentials are included on your site should have you seeing more online sales.
 At the very least, now all the effort to get someone to your website won’t be wasted.
 You’ll have enough information available to change some visitors into customers.